mktung/the-pipe-strip/transcripts/transcript.md

 so little anymore.

 [2:50](https://youtu.be/NAh9oLs67Cw?t=2m50s)
-So yes, when I was 18, I saw this comic.
+So yes, when I was eighteen, I saw this comic.
 And it hit me all at once, it's, it's power.
 I clipped it and every day I looked at it and I said, "Okay, let me look at this here.
 What is this doing to me.
 Why is this so powerful?"
 Jon Arbuckle, he sits here, legs crossed, comfortable in his home, and he reads his newspaper.
 The news of the world, perhaps.
 And then he extends his fingers, lightly, delicately, he taps his fingers on an end table and he feels for something.
 What is it?
 It is something he needs, but it is not there.

 [2:32](https://youtu.be/NAh9oLs67Cw?t=2m32s)
 Then he looks up, slightly cockeyed, and he thinks.
 His newspaper in his lap